 During the COVID-19 pandemic, you still need to ask for consent every time you want to have any kind of sex.
 Even if you’ve had sex before, and even if you’re in a relationship, live together, or are married.
 If your partner doesn’t want to have sex for any reason — including being worried about COVID-19 — it’s important to respect that.

-Using condoms and dental dams will help protect you and your partners from STDs.
-Dental dams and condoms may also help prevent the spread of COVID-19 during oral sex by preventing contact with spit.
+Dental dams and condoms may help prevent the spread of COVID-19 during oral sex by preventing contact with spit.
 And using condoms during vaginal and anal sex may help prevent the spread of COVID-19 through things like poop and semen, if it turns out the virus can be spread that way (but scientists still don’t know if it can).
-It’s also important to wash your hands with soap and water for 20 seconds before and after you have sex.
+It’s important to wash your hands with soap and water for 20 seconds before and after you have sex.
+You and your partner can also wear masks.

 If you or your partner are feeling sick or think you may have COVID-19, don’t have sex, kiss, or be physically close to each other until you’re feeling better.
 Call a doctor for next steps, including how to help prevent the spread of COVID-19 in your own home.

-Being home all day every day with a sexual partner with extra free time might mean you’re having sex more often.
-This can be a great way to build a connection with your partner and reduce stress and anxiety.
+Sex can be a great way to build a connection with your partner and reduce stress and anxiety, which can be especially helpful in a pandemic.
 But it’s important to make sure you’re still taking steps to prevent STDs and unintended pregnancy, along with COVID-19.

-If you can’t get your regular birth control method during the COVID-19 pandemic, use a method that you can buy over-the-counter, like condoms.
-(Condoms will help protect you and your partner from STDs, too.)
-You can also buy the morning-after pill (aka emergency contraception) at pharmacies, drugstores, and online without having to go to a doctor’s office or health center.
-Because emergency contraception works better the sooner you take it after unprotected sex, it’s a good idea buy it ahead of time and keep it at home, so you can take it as soon as possible if you need it.
+Accidents happen.
+If you make a birth control mistake, you can use the morning-after pill (AKA emergency contraception) to help prevent pregnancy after unprotected sex.
+You can buy the morning-after pill at pharmacies, drugstores, and online without having to go to a doctor’s office or health center.
+Because emergency contraception works better the sooner you take it after unprotected sex, it’s a good idea to buy it ahead of time and keep it at home, so you can take it as soon as possible if you need it.
+Read more about getting sexual health services during the pandemic.

-You may also be able to get birth control and other sexual health services at your local Planned Parenthood health center, and some Planned Parenthood affiliates are offering health care services remotely through telehealth.
+You can get birth control, emergency contraception, STD testing, and other sexual health services at your local Planned Parenthood health center.
+Many Planned Parenthood affiliates are offering health care services remotely through telehealth.
 Call your local Planned Parenthood health center for more information.

 How can I connect with my partner while I’m social distancing?